 Sexist comments and crude jokes are a big deal.
 It can create a hostile work environment and cause people to feel unsafe.
 Plus, it is against the law.

-MYTH #11: IF I IGNORE HARASSMENT, IT WILL STOP
+MYTH #11: IF I IGNORE SEXUAL HARASSMENT, IT WILL STOP

 Many victims worry that ignoring harassment is a better option than reporting it.
 However, ignoring the problem never makes the harassment stop.

 MYTH #12: SEXUAL HARASSMENT IS NEVER NON-VERBAL

 Harassment can also be non-verbal, such as hanging obscene photographs, pictures, and other unwelcomed non-verbal conduct.